 Latin culex, gnat or midge

 Mosquito larvae have a broad fused thorax and narrower abdomen.
-The body segments have bundles of bristle or setae, and there are also shorter brushes on the head.
+The body segments have bundles of setae, and there are also shorter brushes on the head.

 Larvae: Simuliidae – black flies

 Greek simos or simulos, snub-nosed, -ion, dimn.